Where Stay

 Lanzarote - Arrecife (capitale)

-Costa Teguise (north-east, family resorts)
+Costa Teguise (northeast, family resorts)

-Puerto del Carmen & TĂas (south-east)
+Puerto del Carmen & TĂas (southeast)

 Lanzarote - Costa Teguise (nord-est, resorts familles)

-Playa Blanca & South (Yaiza, Papagayo)
+Playa Blanca & the South (Yaiza, Papagayo)

-North (Famara, Haria, Orzola & Punta Mujeres)
+The North (Famara, Haria, Orzola & Punta Mujeres)

-When to visit Lanzarote
+When to Visit Lanzarote

 Hotel map